-Substantive test.
+Substantive tests.
 A company can apply for a settlement with creditors if it is subject to a financial crisis (situazione di crisi), that is, its temporary financial difficulties worsen and reach insolvency.
 There is no definition of financial crisis, either in legislation or case law, particularly as the procedure for settlement with creditors was reformed in 2006.
-A financial crisis can range from temporary financial difficulties to final insolvency (see above, Insolvency proceedings (fallimento): Substantive tests).
+A financial crisis can go from temporary financial difficulties to final insolvency (see above, Insolvency proceedings (fallimento): Substantive tests).

-Length of procedure.
-The proceedings cannot last for more than six months from the date of filing the petition (Bankruptcy Law).
-A court can extend this period for an additional two months.
-These time periods do not bind the courts, but courts tend to complete the procedure within the time frame under the Bankruptcy Law.

-Consents and approvals.
-A debtor can only file for a settlement with creditors if both:

-- An expert has certified the plan as feasible. - Payments offered to secured creditors under the plan are not worth less than the market value of their collateral.
-The company must confirm this in a valuation report (see above, Initiation).
+- How long.
+The proceedings cannot last beyond six months from the date of filing the petition.
+The court can extend this for an additional two months. - Consents and approvals.
+A debtor can only file for a settlement with creditors if: - an expert has certified the plan as feasible; and - payments offered to secured creditors under the plan are not worth less than the market value of their collateral.
+The company must confirm this in a valuation report (see above, How, when, by whom and to which companies).

 Once a debtor initiates a settlement with creditors, creditors are divided by law into secured creditors and unsecured creditors.
 Only unsecured creditors can vote on the plan.
 Secured creditors that will not be repaid in full because their collateral value is insufficient are deemed to be unsecured creditors (to the extent of their unpaid claim).
-The plan can only proceed if 51% (in value rather than number) of creditors allowed to vote on it approve the plan.
+The plan can only proceed if the holders of 51% (in value) of creditors allowed to vote on it have approved the plan.
 The plan can create classes of creditors in addition to those created by law.
 In that case 51% of the classes must approve the plan, by a vote of the majority of all the claims included in each class.